SHAMMA978/firstclass-demo/README.md

 # firstclass-demo
-This is m first git repository
+This is my first git repository
+Author-shamma syed